barnacleos/build/README.md

    you were looking for something between truly minimal and Raspbian-lite, here's where you start trimming.

- - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

 ### Stage specification

 If you wish to build up to a specified stage (such as building up to stage 2